 If you compare the above four AST types with other languages, you’ll find this is pretty sparse.
 For example, Python’s AST has well over 30 different types.

 So what’s the difference?
 Python specializes AST types for different kinds of programming language constructs, such as for loops, conditional statements, exception blocks, different kinds of expressions, and so on.
-In WL and Mathics, these are all simply functions.
+In WL and Mathics, these are all simply built-in functions.